alishabose/cerebellum/README.md

 ### What Would You Do Differently With More Time/Resources?
 - Apply advanced deep learning techniques such as **Convolutional Neural Networks (CNNs)** and **Graph Neural Networks (GNNs)** to capture more intricate patterns in brain activity.
+- We could also do more hyperparameter tuning and if provided more time and efficiency, such as more  usage outside of Kaggle's capabilities, we would be able to run the model with more iterations.

 ### Additional Datasets or Techniques to Explore:
 - Explore **ADHD Teen Integrative Data Analysis Longitudinal (TIDAL)** dataset, which focuses specifically on adolescents with ADHD.
+- Use GridSearch for hyperparameter tuning in order to work on our accuracy score, and potentially L1 regularization in order to get rid of unncessary features and help with overfitting.

 ## 📄 References & Additional Resources
 - Young, S., Adamo, N., Ásgeirsdóttir, B. B., Branney, P., Beckett, M., Colley, W., Cubbin, S., Deeley, Q., Farrag, E., Gudjonsson, G., Hill, P., Hollingdale, J., Kilic, O., Lloyd, T., Mason, P., Paliokosta, E., Perecherla, S., Sedgwick, J., Skirrow, C., Tierney, K., … Woodhouse, E. (2020).
 Females with ADHD: An expert consensus statement taking a lifespan approach providing guidance for the identification and treatment of attention-deficit/ hyperactivity disorder in girls and women. *BMC psychiatry*, 20(1), 404. https://doi.org/10.1186/s12888-020-02707-9